 Young people often possess unique and valuable knowledge, creativity, insight and expertise when it comes to thinking about how communities can recover from disaster events.
 The “Youth Voices Rising: Recovery & Resilience in Wood Buffalo” project recognizes this and aims to strengthen youth engagement and decision-making influence in the 2016 Fort McMurray wildfire disaster recovery efforts.

-YVR is working with young people and youth-centred organizations through an action research process supported by social media, creative arts and visual storytelling (e.g. participatory video, mobile phone filmmaking, digital storytelling, photo-story development, etc.).
-The action research focuses on learning from and empowering youth affected by the wildfire disaster.
+YVR is working with young people (age 14-24) and youth-centred organizations through a Creative Action Research process supported by social media, creative arts and visual storytelling.
+The project focuses on learning from and empowering youth affected by the wildfire disaster.
 For instance, the RbD Lab ran the youth-driven, community-wide #youthvoiceswb campaign Sept 29-Oct 27 on Facebook, YouTube, Instagram & Twitter (www.youthvoiceswb.ca), with more than 600 youth engaging in the campaign.

-YVR aims to strengthen young people’s capacities and capabilities to engage as citizens in the short and longer term disaster recovery process through a youth-driven social media campaign (#youthvoiceswb) and visual storytelling activities.
-It also aims to enhance the capacity of existing local community-based, youth-serving organizations in designing and facilitating youth-centred approaches to disaster preparedness, resilience and risk reduction.
+Youth Voices Rising aims to strengthen young people’s capacities and capabilities to engage as citizens in short and longer term disaster recovery processes; as well as enhance the capacity of existing local community-based, youth-serving organizations in designing and facilitating youth-centred approaches to disaster preparedness, resilience and risk reduction.
 This focus on learning from the expertise, experience and insights of Wood Buffalo residents will contribute to a shared understanding of disaster resilience and youth engagement that can be applied locally, provincially and a national level.